zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

 **Open the config file you created earlier when you set up the OCI CLI.
 This contains most of the info you will need in the following steps.**

-- In the folder terraform-OCI-master, open env.vars
+- In the folder terraform-OCI-master, open env.vars.
+Here is where we will use the variables needed to create a connection to OCI.

     `$ nano env.vars`